 There are a few things we know about habit formation, one of which is that there is no “magic number” for how many days it takes for a new habit to stick.

-In fact, research shows that it can take anywhere from 18 to 254 days for a habit to become automatic.
+In fact, research shows that it can take around 66 days for a habit to become automatic.
 This is often dependent on the type of habit you’re trying to implement.

-So while a 30-day challenge doesn’t guarantee you’ll reach the point where your habit becomes automatic, 30 days is a perfect amount of time to truly challenge yourself without feeling overwhelmed.
+While a challenge doesn’t guarantee you’ll reach the point where your habit becomes automatic, 30 days is a perfect amount of time to truly challenge yourself without feeling like it's too much.

-And if you do stick to your 30-day challenge, you might find that your habit is now a normal part of your routine at the end of the 30 days.
+Also if you do stick to your 30 days, you might find that your habit is now a normal part of your routine.

 Tips for how to complete 30-day challenges successfully

 Implementing a new habit isn’t easy.
 So you need to do everything you can to set yourself up for success.

 Perhaps you’ve failed before because the habit you were trying to implement was too big of a change.

 Or perhaps the habit itself was so unpleasant that just the thought of taking that action each day made you want to cry.

 With that in mind, the actions you take in a 30-day challenge should be small and easily implemented into one of your existing daily routines.